Allergy Guide: Prevention and Treatment Options

 - Skin testing -- the most common method of allergy testing.
 This may include intradermal, scratch, patch, or other tests.
+A doctor or nurse will prick your skin with a small amount of the allergen, and if you are allergic, you'll develop a small bump (hive) at the test site on your skin.
 Skin testing may even be an option for young children and infants, depending on the circumstances.

-- Blood test -- also called RAST (radioallergosorbent), this measures the levels of allergy antibody, IgE, produced when your blood is mixed with a series of allergens in a laboratory.
+- Blood test -- RAST (radioallergosorbent) blood testing measures the levels of allergy antibody, IgE, produced when your blood is mixed with a series of allergens and sent to a laboratory.
 If you are allergic to a substance, the IgE levels may increase in the blood sample.
 The blood test may be used if you have existing skin problems like eczema, if you're on medications that are long-acting or that you cannot stop taking, if you have a history of anaphylaxis, or if you prefer not to have a skin test.

 - "Use" or "elimination" tests -- suspected items are eliminated and/or introduced while the person is observed for response to the substance.
 This is often used to check for food or medication allergies.

 Other tests that may reveal allergies include:

 - Antibody/immunoglobulin (particularly IgE) levels -- when these are elevated, it indicates a "primed" immune system.

 - CBC (complete blood count) -- may reveal an increase in eosinophils (a type of white blood cell).